nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a student while all students are being shown

     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.

-   1. Test case: `delete_student 1`<br>
+    1. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete_student 0`<br>
+    1. Test case: `delete 0`<br>
        Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete_student`, `delete_student x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_